 The country’s political parties close their eyes, and stage an unaware replica of the artwork Meat Joy: All of them, with the exception of the Left Party, gather to enjoy extinguished animal bodies at a Swedish hamburger chain’s advertising party, in Almedalen, the biggest political festival of the year.
 They bring the barbecue into the garden and pull off the plastic cover from the meat packages.

-In a reality filled with impossibilities, utopia becomes unthinkable.
+In a reality of impossibilities, utopia becomes unthinkable.
 In the endeavor for utopia, dystopia is created; the humans who contribute the least to the destruction (women and the young) are the ones who have to fight the hardest against getting rammed by the Beast’s ravings and temptations.

 Hitherto humans in the category of women have attained liberation on the condition of not changing society’s direction.
 Not changing its glue and building components.
 If they, when they have reached the steering wheel, have wished to turn the ship, they have had to say farewell.
 In this way, we are, not the least by our mothers, brought up to become pillars and backbone in the prevailing machine: lured into shopping, cooking, and being very afraid.